 The Mayor shall appoint the Waverly Emergency Management Committee subject to ratification by the Governing Body.
 The Committee shall consist of at least six (6) members, and shall include one sitting City Council Member, the Waverly Emergency Services Coordinator, Disaster Preparedness Manager, Severe Weather Team Leader, Executive Member of the Rural Fire Board and the Waverly Fire Chief.
-Residence within the zoning jurisdiction of the City of Waverly, or any individual who is not a resident of any other municipality but resides within the Waverly Rural Fire District, shall be a prerequisite for committee membership; in the event any Committee member shall cease to maintain a residence within such zoning jurisdiction or the Waverly Fire District, his or her seat on the Committee shall be deemed to have been vacated.
 The Council Member appointed to such Committee shall serve as a non-voting ex officio member of the Committee and shall not propose Committee action by motion.
 The members of the Committee shall serve without compensation.
 The Committee shall meet at such times as their own internal rules shall provide.
 Full and correct minutes and records of all meetings shall be kept and provided to the Municipal Clerk for filing, where they shall be available for public inspection at any reasonable time.
 A majority of the voting Committee members shall constitute a quorum for the transaction of business.
 Except as otherwise provided herein, the Committee shall function in accordance with its own procedural rules.
 The Waverly Emergency Services Coordinator shall serve as the chairperson of the Committee.
 The chairperson shall have direct responsibility for the organization, administration, and operation of the Committee, subject to the direction and control of the The Committee shall propose to the Governing Body appropriate rules and Mayor. regulations for emergency management for the Municipality in coordination with the Waverly Emergency Management Plan of the Lincoln-Lancaster County Emergency Management.
 All actions of the Committee shall be subject to the review and control of the Governing Body.
 The Committee shall be responsible for providing such reports and performing such other duties as the Governing Body may, from time to time and at any time, designate.
 (Ord.
 No. 2-200.206, 11/16/81) (Amended by Ord.
 Nos.
-83-5, 4/18/83; 84-1, 2/20/84; 90-4, 3/5/90; and 98-8, 4/6/98 and 20-02, 3/24/2020; Ord.
-20-02)
+83-5, 4/18/83; 84-1, 2/20/84; 90-4, 3/5/90; 98-8, 4/6/98, 20-02, 3/24/2020; and 23-01, 2/28/2023)

-§ 32.006 COMMUNITY DEVELOPMENT AGENCY.
+§ 32.006 COMMUNITY REDEVELOPMENT AUTHORITY.